esp-rs/esp-wifi-sys/README.md

 ## Examples

-To build these ensure you are in the `esp-wifi` directory as othewise the `config.toml` will not apply
+To build these ensure you are in the `examples-esp32XXX` directory matching your target as othewise the `config.toml` will not apply

 ### dhcp